-Oroondates Mauran, a merchant of New York, who in subsequent years became the owner of the first Italian Opera House, purchased his Grymes Hill home in 1831.
-In winter he lived in Manhattan and in the summer on Staten Island.
-Furthermore, together with Cornelius Vanderbilt he owned the Staten Island Ferry.
+Oroondates Mauran, a merchant of New York who in subsequent years became owner of the first Italian Opera House, purchased his Grymes Hill home in 1831.
+In winter he lived in Manhattan, and in the summer on Staten Island.
+Furthermore, together with Cornelius Vanderbilt, he owned the Staten Island Ferry.
 He was also one of the oldest members of Union Club of the City of New York.

-John Nesmith, an American politician who served as the 25th Lieutenant Governor for the Commonwealth of Massachusetts in 1862.
-Between 1836 and 1865 the Nesmith family purchased a large tract from 24 separate property owners.
+John Nesmith was an American politician who served as the 25th Lieutenant Governor for the Commonwealth of Massachusetts in 1862.
+Between 1836 and 1865, the Nesmith family purchased a large tract from 24 separate property owners.

 Sir Edward Cunard of the shipping and passenger line family built his mansion circa 1851.
 The 38-acre Grymes Hill family estate was named “Bellevue” and was built in the Italianate style.
 Cunard chose the land for its ocean view.

-Albert Brisbane, an American utopian socialist and popularized the theories of Charles Fourier.
+Albert Brisbane, an American utopian socialist, popularized the theories of Charles Fourier.
 He was one of two sons born to James Brisbane, a wealthy landowner.
 His house was erected in 1854.

 Civil War general William Greene Ward also built a mansion in 1865.

-John J. Cisco, a merchant in the dry goods business in New York, who retired at the age of thirty-six with a fortune.
-Some eleven years later, in 1853, he was appointed by President Pierce, Assistant Treasurer of the United States, and placed in charge of the Sub-Treasury in New York.
-He purchase the house erected in 1855 by Ernest Cazet, under the superintendence of Frederick Law Olmsted, the noted landscape architect.
+John J. Cisco, a merchant in the dry goods business in New York, retired at age 36 with a fortune.
+About 11 years later in 1853, he was appointed by President Pierce, Assistant Treasurer of the United States, and placed in charge of the Sub-Treasury in New York.
+He purchase the house erected in 1855 by Ernest Cazet, under the superintendence of Frederick Law Olmsted, a noted landscape architect.